yousefalatari/ma1sd/docs/features/directory.md

 which directly answered the request.

 ## Requirements
-- Reverse proxy setup, which you should already have in place if you use mxisd
+- Reverse proxy setup, which you should already have in place if you use ma1sd
 - At least one compatible [Identity store](../stores/README.md) enabled

 ## Configuration